 Delving deeper, the most abundant anthocyanin found in purple corn, called “C3G” (3-0-D-glucoside6,7), also known as cyanidin-3-O-glucopyranoside, eight has been keeping researchers very busy lately.
 In several tests designed to assess the potential health benefits of this anthocyanin, one study after another has proven its antioxidant strength.

 C3G displays were significant in vitro antioxidant activity.
 In one study, C3G came out on top when compared to 13 other anthocyanins in the ORAC (oxygen radical absorbance capacity) assay, which tests for antioxidant activity.
 The strength of C3G was 3.5 times that of Trolox® (a synthetic and potent antioxidant analog of vitamin E).
 To date, the radical scavenging/antioxidant capacity of C3G has demonstrated in at least a dozen different assays.
 In one in vitro study, C3G tested for the potential to prevent damage caused by ultraviolet (UV) light.
 Its ability to inhibit the oxidation of fat cells induced by UVB light was at least 40 times that of vitamin E; yet, vitamin E is a weak inhibitor of UVB-induced lipid oxidation because it rapidly breaks down under UV light.
-Oxidative stress and immune suppression caused by UV light are well-known for their role in the induction of skin cancers.

 Purple Corn Great for Weight Loss